syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/system-source/01_collecting-native-logs.md

         (from latest to oldest)
   - default value: `no`
 - `do-not-use-bookmark()`
-  - boolean value, setting to `yes` will prevent syslog-ng from continuing to feed the logs from the last remembered position after a (re-)start, which means, depending on the other settings, the feed will always start from the end/beginning of the available log list
+  - boolean value, setting to `yes` will prevent {{ site.product.short_name }} from continuing to feed the logs from the last remembered position after a (re-)start, which means, depending on the other settings, the feed will always start from the end/beginning of the available log list
-  - default value: `no`, which means syslog-ng will attempt to continue feeding from the last remembered log position after a (re-)start
+  - default value: `no`, which means {{ site.product.short_name }} will attempt to continue feeding from the last remembered log position after a (re-)start
 - `max-bookmark-distance()`
-  - integer value, maximum distance in seconds that far an earlier bookmark can point backward, e.g. if syslog-ng was stopped for 10 minutes and max-bookmark-distance is set to 60 then syslog-ng will start feeding the logs only from the last 60 seconds at startup, 9 minutes of logs 'will be lost'
+  - integer value, maximum distance in seconds that far an earlier bookmark can point backward, e.g. if {{ site.product.short_name }} was stopped for 10 minutes and max-bookmark-distance is set to 60 then {{ site.product.short_name }} will start feeding the logs only from the last 60 seconds at startup, 9 minutes of logs 'will be lost'
   - default value: `0`, which means no limit
 - `read-old-records()`
-  - boolean value, controls if syslog-ng should start reading logs from the oldest available at first start (or if no bookmark can be found)
+  - boolean value, controls if {{ site.product.short_name }} should start reading logs from the oldest available at first start (or if no bookmark can be found)
   - default value: `no`
 - `fetch-delay()`
-  - integer value, controls how much time syslog-ng should wait between reading/sending log messages, this is a fraction of a second, where wait_time = 1 second / n, so, e.g. n=1 means that only about 1 log will be read and sent in each second, and n=1 000 000 means only 1 microsecond (the allowed minimum value now!)
+  - integer value, controls how much time {{ site.product.short_name }} should wait between reading/sending
+        log messages, this is a fraction of a second, where wait_time = 1 second / n, so, e.g. n=1 means that only about 1 log will be read and sent in each second, and n=1 000 000 means only 1 microsecond (the allowed minimum value now!)